-Note that the specific subtypes shown here are not available in AP214.
+Note that the specific subtypes listed above are not available in AP214.
 The following workarounds are suggested for use in AP214 (see also older versions (pre-0.8) of this document):

 - for INTEGER, use a value_representation_item with count_measure.
-Keep in mind that count_measure is of type NUMBER, i.e. will map to REAL in the STEP file.
-Therefore it is suggested to use an additional attribute (see 7.4 below) to explicitly transfer the information that this shall be interpreted as INTEGER. - for REAL, use a value representation item with numeric measure. - for BOOLEAN, use a descriptive_representation_item (as in 7.1), where the value of the .description attribute is either "TRUE" or "FALSE".
+Keep in mind that count_measure is of type NUMBER, i.e. it has to be represented as a REAL number in the STEP file.
+Therefore it is suggested to use an additional attribute (see 7.4 below) to explicitly transfer the information that this shall be interpreted as INTEGER. - for REAL, use a value_representation_item with numeric_measure. - for BOOLEAN, use a descriptive_representation_item (as in 7.1), where the value of the .description attribute is either "TRUE" or "FALSE".
 Again, it is suggested to use an additional attribute (see 7.4 below) to explicitly transfer the information that this shall be interpreted as BOOLEAN.